umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 - Borrower already has uTokens in their account
 - Borrower marks those uTokens as eligible for use as collateral, which stores them in the `x/leverage` module account
 - Borrower requests to borrow assets from `leverage` module - module checks request, disburses tokens if acceptable, and remembers borrow position
-- While borrow position is open, transactions that would result in the ownging account's borrow position being higher than its calculated borrow limit are prevented (i.e. borrowing too much, withdrawing too many uTokens that are being used as collateral, disabling essential collateral)
+- While the borrow position is open, transactions that would result in the ongoing account's borrow position being higher than its calculated borrow limit are prevented (i.e. borrowing too much, withdrawing too many uTokens that are being used as collateral, disabling essential collateral)
-- Eventually, borrower pays repayment amount (in full or in part) in the same asset denomination that was borrowed.
+- Eventually, the borrower pays the repayment amount (in full or in part) in the same asset denomination that was borrowed.

 Additionally, the following events occur at `EndBlock`:
 - Repayment amounts for open borrow positions increases by a borrowed-token-specific interest rate